SebastianZug/EFZN_RDM/README.md

 | :--------- | :--------- | :--------- |
 | Item 1     | Item 2     | Item 3     |

+> **Exercise**:
->**Exercise**: Choose a questionnaire that you want to follow.
+> Choose a questionnaire that you want to follow.
 Start by filling in your project details.

 Congratulations!
 You have started your first DMP!

----

 [^GhentUniversity]: Ghent University Data Stewards (2020): Knowledge clip: Data Management Plans (DMPs).
 Available at: https://www.youtube.com/watch?v=GRNsLTQGjCo.
-Licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en
+Licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en)

 ## <a name="tools"></a> Tools and Strategies